cloudera/hue/docs/docs-site/content/user/querying/_index.md

 ![Analytics dimensions](https://cdn.gethue.com/uploads/2018/08/dashboard_layout_dnd.gif)

-The best supported engine is Apache Solr, then support for SQL databases like Apache Hive and Apache Impala is getting better.
-To help add more databases, feel free to check the [dashboard connector](/developer/connectors/#dashboard) section.
+The best supported engine is Apache Solr, then support for SQL databases is getting better.
+To help add more SQL support, feel free to check the [dashboard connector](/developer/connectors/#dashboard) section.

 These tutorials showcase the capabilities: